Behavioral & Cognitive Disorders

 Clinical myokymia refers to the presence of focal or generalized continuous muscle twitching, often exhibiting a rippling, “bag of worms” appearance under the skin.
+The electrodiagnostic features of myokymia were first described by Denny-Brown and Foley in 1948 (11).
+Myokymia is the result of spontaneous repetitive discharges from two or more motor units.
 Needle EMG recordings from the twitching muscle can show either very frequent fasciculations, electrical neuromyotonia, or electrical myokymia.

 Focal neuromyotonia has mainly been reported in the extraocular muscles.
-Ocular neuromyotonia causes episodic diplopia lasting a few seconds when an ocular muscle contracts spontaneously or remains contracted after voluntary eye deviation (53).
-There are several reported cases of focal neuromyotonia affecting the third and fourth fingers on 1 hand, resembling Dupuytren contracture or focal dystonia.
-All of the patients had chronic obstructive lung disease and had been treated with a beta-sympathomimetic drug (39; 30; 12).
+Ocular neuromyotonia causes episodic diplopia lasting a few seconds when an ocular muscle contracts spontaneously or remains contracted after voluntary eye deviation (66).
+There are several reported cases of focal neuromyotonia affecting the third and fourth fingers on one hand, resembling Dupuytren contracture or focal dystonia.
+Dupuytren contracture is a slow progressive thickening and shortening of the palmar fascia leading to digital contracture.
+Focal dystonia is a neurologic disorder manifested by involuntary muscle contracture causing abnormal postures.
+All of the patients had chronic obstructive lung disease and had been treated with a beta-sympathomimetic drug (50; 37; 16).
 It is possible that in the elderly, a combination of medications such as sympathomimetics and focal trauma or overuse can predispose to this focal spasm resembling a contracture.
 The identification of this is important as focal neurotoxins can treat it.

 In addition to the above findings, physical examination demonstrates normal or depressed tendon reflexes, sometimes with a mild coexisting sensorimotor peripheral neuropathy.
 Carpopedal spasm with flexion of the wrist, extension of the fingers, and plantar flexion of the feet may be seen, resembling tetany, but serum calcium and magnesium are normal.